Is Starlink the Best Satellite Internet Option? Everything to Know About Starlink

 Starlink’s Promise

-Starlink advertises that users will be able to participate in activities — such as online gaming, streaming, and video calls — that were previously off limits to people with satellite internet.
-In theory, Starlink’s satellite network can deliver download speeds of up to 150 Mbps to any place with a clear view of the sky.
+Starlink advertises that users will be able to participate in activities, such as online gaming, streaming, and video calls, that were previously off limits to people with satellite internet.
+In theory, Starlink’s satellite network can deliver download speeds up to 400 Mbps to any place with a clear view of the sky.

 Since 2020, Starlink has revolutionized the way rural internet users access the web via a satellite connection.
 The user reviews and responses speak for themselves, with many users celebrating the absence of data caps, the simple contract, and, most importantly, the network performance.